enmanuelmag/notify_function/README.md

 ## Requeriments

-Please install this packages by yourself depending on you OS:
+Please install this packages by yourself depending on your OS:

 - Windows: ```pip3 install win10toast```
 - Ubuntu: ```apt-get install libnotify-bin``` (if don't work try searching how install notify-send for your distro of Linux)